Asanjena/app/CICD.md

 3. Go back to jenkins and create a new freestyle project (remember to give it a name)
 ![Alt text](images/3.PNG)

-4.
+4. You can select the max number of build that you would like to keep at a time
 ![Alt text](images/4.PNG)

-5.Next, select 'GitHub project' and copy your repo's HTTP url (from GitHub) and paste it into the project URL section
+5. Next, select 'GitHub project' and copy your repo's HTTP url (from GitHub) and paste it into the project URL section
 ![Alt text](images/5i.PNG)

 6. Choose 'Git' as the 'Source Code Management' and copy the SSH link of your GitHub repository and paste it into 'Repository URL'.
 You can then add a new SSH key by clicking the 'add' button